 While the Japanese terms shishamo and komochi shishamo are used interchangeably on some restaurant menus, komochi shishamo specifically refers to smelt (shishamo) bearing many eggs (komochi).
 The roe of shishamo is typically whitish - yellow in color and is what makes komochi shishamo unique and delectable.
 In fact, the fish is so small that it has little meat, and you’ll find that the actual meat of the fish is almost fully comprised of the caviar.
 Perhaps it is this aspect of shishamo which makes this fish so unique.

 Rinse shishamo gently with water.
 Pat dry with a paper towel.
-If it’s frozen, thaw the fish first, prior to grilling.
+If frozen, thaw fish first, prior to grilling.

-Over medium high heat, gently grill fish on each side about 4 to 5 minutes until browned.
-If you prefer the skin of the fish to be more on the crisp side, grill a few minutes longer to taste.
-When turning the fish over, be very careful as the fish are delicate and can easily break apart.
+Oil grill pan.
+Over medium-high heat, gently grill fish on each side about 4 to 5 minutes until browned.
+If you prefer the skin of fish to be more on the crisp side, grill a few minutes longer, to taste.
+When turning fish over, be very careful as the fish are delicate and can easily break apart.
 The skin of the fish is also very thin and if it happens to break open slightly when cooking, it’s natural, and there’s no need to worry.